Take the Next Step

-The Urban Affairs major is right for you if you want to make communities better places to live, if you want fix problems such as vacant housing, decaying infrastructure, access to healthy food, ensuring safe neighborhoods, reducing homelessness, city planning, economic development and equal education and job opportunities for future generations.
+The urban affairs major is right for you if you want to make communities better places to live, if you want to fix problems such as vacant housing, decaying infrastructure, access to healthy food, ensuring safe neighborhoods, reducing homelessness, city planning, economic development, and equal education and job opportunities for future generations.

-In the 1960s, national foundations asked universities to create teams of faculty from diverse disciplines, such as Political Science, Sociology, Geography and Economics, to solve the nation’s urban problems.
-These initiatives led to new social programs, new curriculum and new academic degrees.
-The first Wright State Urban Affairs major graduated in 1971 and this major remains a strong reflection of Wright State University’s commitment to contribute to healthy, sustainable communities in our region and beyond.
+In the 1960s, national foundations asked universities to create teams of faculty from diverse disciplines, such as political science, sociology, geography, and economics, to solve the nation’s urban problems.
+These initiatives led to new social programs, new curriculum, and new academic degrees.
+The first Wright State urban affairs major graduated in 1971 and this major remains a strong reflection of Wright State's commitment to contribute to healthy, sustainable communities in our region and beyond.

-As an Urban Affairs major, you may select courses that best fit your career path.
-View Bachelor of Arts or Bachelor of Science in Urban Affairs program information and degree requirements in the University Catalog.
-The links below identify the required courses and potential electives for the BA and the BS degree in Urban Affairs:
+As an urban affairs major, you may select courses that best fit your career path.
+View Bachelor of Arts or Bachelor of Science in urban affairs program information and degree requirements in the Academic Catalog.
+The links below identify the required courses and potential electives for the B.A. and the B.S. degree in urban affairs:

-All Urban Affairs majors complete 5 core courses and an internship: Foundations of Urban Affairs, American City, Ethics in Public Service, Public Policy Analysis and Applied Research Project.
+All urban affairs majors complete five core courses and an internship: Foundations of Urban Affairs, American City, Ethics in Public Service, Public Policy Analysis and Applied Research Project.

-This specialization is for students who wish to develop careers in management and administration in such agencies as municipal and county government, state government, or federal government agencies such as the U.S. Department of Housing and Urban Development.
-In addition to the major's core courses, specialization courses should be chosen with guidance from your program advisor and internships are available for students without professional public service experience.
+This specialization is for you if you wish to develop a career in management and administration in such agencies as municipal and county government, state government, or federal government agencies such as the U.S. Department of Housing and Urban Development.
+In addition to the major's core courses, specialization courses should be chosen with guidance from your program advisor and internships are available for you if you do not have professional public service experience.

 Nonprofit organizations meet community needs that are ignored or cannot be effectively addressed by government or private corporations.
 Developing and delivering social services and raising funds to pay for the programs needed to help disadvantaged members of society encompass much of the work of nonprofits.
 Volunteers are critical to nonprofits so recruiting, training, retaining and managing volunteers are also part of nonprofit management.

-The Urban Affairs program offers a Nonprofit Certificate that is sponsored by the national Nonprofit Leadership Alliance.
+The urban affairs program offers a nonprofit certificate sponsored by the national Nonprofit Leadership Alliance.
 Please see additional details on our Non-Profit Administration Certificate page.

-If you haven’t yet applied to Wright State University, complete the Admissions application and list Urban Affairs as your intended major.
+If you haven’t yet applied to Wright State, complete the admissions application and list urban affairs as your intended major.

-If you are a current student and wish to change majors, go to the Wings Express Major/Minor change request form and change your major.
-If you are a University College student, talk to your advisor about switching your major to Urban Affairs.
+If you are a current student and wish to change majors, go to the WINGS Express major/minor change request form and change your major.
+If you are an undecided/exploratory student, talk to your advisor about switching your major to urban affairs.